data.R | ds4psy

 # (09e) Bushisms: ----

-#' Data: Bushisms.
+#' Data: Bushisms

 #'

-#' \code{Bushisms} contains phrases spoken by
+#' \code{Bushisms} contains some phrases uttered by

 #' or attributed to U.S. president George W. Bush